"Savage’s thriller is a rare case of high-concept storytelling with heart. A supernatural tale that mixes big ideas with plenty of action and wit."

 When the bank heist goes sideways, the two young men--one a smart-ass gambling addict from Beverly Hills, the other a car-thief from Inglewood with a wife and five-year-old son--must come together to figure out what the hell happened, all as they try to make the score of a lifetime.
 It won't be easy with FBI Agents, LAPD Homicide Detectives, pissed-off street thugs, racist bikers, and a mysterious gangster all gunning for them.

-The Last Getaway runs a twisty gauntlet of action, humor, and heart that will leave you breathless.
+The Last Getaway runs a twisty gauntlet of action, humor, and heart.

 Some Stuff You Might Like

 When I'm not writing, I provide voices for television and movies.
 It's difficult to explain to people exactly what I do, so here is a short video with a small sampling of the crazy way I make a living in Hollywood.
 A couple of notes: The E.T. clip is from the 25th Anniversary re-release (I'm not SO old to have worked on the original) and don't be confused if sometimes my voice comes out of someone else's mouth.
 Anyway, there's no glory in the gig, as it usually goes by anonymously, but at least I don't have to wear a suit...